Hepatitis C GenotypesSkip to the navigation

 Although genotype tests are not used to diagnose HCV infection, they may be done before treatment begins.
 Knowing the genotype may help a doctor choose the best treatment plan.
 You should know your genotype before treatment starts.

-Antiviral medicines are more likely to work for people who have genotype 2 or 3.
+The antiviral medicines peginterferon and ribavirin are more likely to work for people who have genotype 2 or 3.
+These medicines also are used to treat people who have genotypes 5 and 6.

 If blood tests show that you have responded to antiviral therapy (the virus is not detected in your blood) after 6 months, treatment may be: